jasongin/noble-uwp/README.md

 # Noble (Node.js Bluetooth LE) for Windows 10

+This is a fork of https://github.com/jasongin/noble-uwp with the only difference being Azure Devops Setup to build binaries for electron 3.1.0

 So far, [`noble`](https://github.com/sandeepmistry/noble) has required an [alternate Bluetooth driver](https://github.com/sandeepmistry/node-bluetooth-hci-socket#windows) on Windows, due to lack of good BLE support in the Windows Bluetooth stack.
 But the Windows 10